vbr-calc/pyVBRc/README.md

 #### style checks
 Code style is enforced with `pre-commit`.
-When you submit a pull request, the `pre-commit` bot will test whether your code passes the style requirements.
-If that test fails, you can have `pre-commit` autofix your pull request by adding a comment to the pull request that reads
+When you submit a pull request, the `pre-commit.ci` bot will test whether your code passes the style requirements.
+If that test fails, you can have `pre-commit.ci` autofix your pull request by adding a comment to the pull request that reads

 ```
-pre-commit autofix
+pre-commit.ci autofix
 ```

 and the bot will try to fix the style failures.
 After it runs, if you still